Bust of Jayavarman VII: Seated portrait of Krol Romeas

-Seated portrait of the Preah Kahn of Kampong Svay
+Seated portrait of the Preah Khan of Kampong Svay

 Another similar head was found in 1958 in his stronghold of Jayavarman VII, the Preah Khan of Kompong Svay, in which he is represented slightly younger and less corpulent.
 His identification decisively corroborated the fact that this head was that if Jayavarman VII.
 The mutilated body matching that head was found in 2000.

 Bust in the Musee Guimet

 The bust kept in the Musee Guimet was presumed to be Jayavarman VII since Etienne de La Jonquiere who relied on the proximity of its original place in the Ta Prohm and a 2,60 meter inscription in Sanskrit of the time of Jayavarman VII.
 It was only recognized in the 2010s as a bust of Jayavarman VII by consensus of the scientific community as the bust of Jayavarman VII originating from Ta Prohm.

 History

 Portraying Jayavarman VII

 The representations of Khmer kings were exceptional during the Khmer Empire.
 Two representations of Suryavarman II have come down to us, as enthroned sovereign and as army commander, in the so-called “historical” bas-relief in the gallery of the third enclosure of his temple at Angkor Wat.
 Jayavarman VII is the only other Khmer king whose portraits are known.

 With the religious changes imposed by Jayavarman VII who was the first Khmer leader to embrace Mahayana Buddhism, Khmer art was given a new direction.
 Tempered realism was the characteristic of this new style.
-Though its physical shape is idealized and radiates spiritual intensity, its humanistic style is emblematic of the shift from the myths of hinduism to the ethos of Buddhism.
+Though its physical shape is idealized and radiates spiritual intensity, its humanistic style is emblematic of the shift from the myths of Hinduism to the ethos of Buddhism.